Lifesaver Jerrycan 20000UF review

-The Lifesaver Jerrycan is an all-in-one filtration and water storage system, capable of filtering 20.000 liters of water on a single filtration cartridge.
-It will provide you with clean and safe drinking water that's free of viruses, bacteria, cysts and other parasites.
+The Lifesaver Jerrycan is an all-in-one filtration and water storage system, capable of purifying 20.000 liters of water on a single filtration cartridge.
+It will provide you with clean and safe drinking water that’s free of viruses, bacteria, cysts and other parasites.
 With the Lifesaver Jerrycan at hand you can venture out further than ever before.
 But is it as good as they say and will you really use it once on the road?

 During our 2017 Europe roadtrip we relied on a clean source of water every day.
 We used to fill up our Front Runner jerrycan at the most random taps, which honestly was a bit of a risk.
 We were always on the lookout for a fresh and assumingly safe tap.
 Once we started planning the South-America expedition we decided to up our game and invest in a reliable and portable filtration system.